-Just like with magnetic soundhole pickups, undersaddle pickups “hear” ONLY the strings, and none of the body.
+Just like with magnetic soundhole pickups, they “hear” ONLY the strings, and none of the body.

-However since in this case, vibrations are caught at the end of the strings rather than the middle, undersaddle pickups have a brighter, thinner sound, with a stronger attack.
+In this case though, since the vibrations are caught at the end of the strings, rather than the middle, they have a brighter, thinner sound, with a stronger attack.

-Compared to magnetic pickups, these “piezo-type” pickups generate a comparatively small voltage, so they also require a preamp to boost the original signal.
+Because of the small voltage generated, they also require a preamp to boost the signal.

-One potential problem though is that they have an excessively large dynamic range, where:
+One potential problem is their excessively wide dynamic range, where:

 - 2x pressure = 4x volume